adrianyi/adrianyi.github.io/_posts/2017-08-04-PacmanMaze.md

 *Keywords*: Python, depth first search, breadth first search, A* search, heuristics, suboptimal search, stack, queue, priority queue

 The problem is based off of UC Berkeley CS188 [project](http://ai.berkeley.edu/search.html).
 The below results receive **100%** on the autograder code provided with the project.
 The instructors request that no solutions are distributed or posted anywhere.
 Therefore, there will be no full codes available in this post, but I will be happy to talk through them if you are interested.
+Contact me [below](#contact)!

 ![](/img/Pacman/maze.png)
 ## Single goal search